balderb/markdown-challenge/README.md

 - Basketball
 - Kitesurfing

-#### you can always count on me when in doubt about some code or program!
+#### You can always count on me when in doubt about some code or program!
 Let's look at it together!

 I'm an enthusastic and empathic co-worker who's always in for a challenge!